jstoebel/critical_response_talk/slides.md

 - Where does that leave us?
 There needs to be some way to help each other arrive at the best code possible.

 ---
+# Other code review anti-patterns

+ - The bottle neck
+ - Reviewer has not enough context
+ - Reviewer too close to project
+ - Summative rather than formative
+ - Homework
+ - Not everyone believes in the process.

+???
+There's more.
+Do some Googling and you find all kinds of reasons why code reviews fail.
+Here's some I found.

+ - Bottle neck: A single person on the team is responsible for reviewing everyone's code, nothing can go forward until they are satisfied.
+As a result, people start writing their code with the objective of getting it past that person "don't do it that way ___ won't like it."
+ - Other teams like to have an outside person handle their code reviews.
+I think this is interesting because you're bringing in a fresh perspective.
+Problems can happen when the reviewer doesn't have enough context before they start diving in.
+The review ends up being like a copy editor marking up all of your typos, but not able to give higher order feedback because they don't understand the larger system.
+ - On the other hand, a reviewer that is too close to the work might be to deep into the work in order to see the bigger picture.
+They miss the forest for the trees.
+ - Code reviews that are summative (happening at the end of the process) have been seen as less effective.
+After all, would you rather get feedback on a big chunk of work you wrote 2 weeks ago, a small chunk of work you wrote yesterday?
+ - Several blogs I've read have talked about code reviews as a burdensome pile of work.
+Everytime you get through it (on top of doing your own work) another huge pile is dumped into your inbox.
+ - All of this, and more can lead to teams losing faith in the code review process.
+When we have to use a work flow we don't believe in, of course its not going to go well.

+---
 class: center, middle

 # Poop Sandwich